 When it comes down to it, crypto is simply treated as a form of property in the eyes of the law.
 This means that you calculate your taxes for cryptocurrency transactions in the same way you would for any other piece of property, be that stocks, real-estate, gold, or your car.
 When it comes to how to report cryptocurrency on taxes, you need to list all of your trades on the IRS form 8949, and then transfer your total gains to your 1040 Schedule D. This is the same process you take for trading stocks.

 If you are new to the world of crypto taxes, you might want to start with a foundation on the topic.
 However if you are familiar with the basics, you know that all it takes to calculate your capital gains is to know your Cost Basis and the Fair Market Value of the crypto at the time of the trade.
-Once you have this information, you just subtract your cost basis from the fair market value to arrive at your capital gain.
+Once you have this information, you just subtract your cost basis from the fair market value to arrive at your capital gain (or capital loss).
 If you are a relatively low volume trader, you can probably do these calculations by hand.
 If you are a high-volume day-trader on the other hand, or if you haven’t been keeping track of this data for every trade, we recommend using crypto tax software to do the grunt of the capital gains calculations for you.

 We recommend using a hybrid of CPA guidance and crypto tax software for your taxes.
 It’s not a bad thing to get a CPA’s help, but at least stay educated on the alternatives, and do what you can on your own.

 Ultimately, the entire cryptocurrency space is fresh and exciting, and whenever new markets emerge, a lot of players come out and look to capitalize on the new opportunity.
 It’s important that you stay educated and up-to-date with IRS guidance and other relevant information when it comes to taxes.
 And before you pay anyone any money, make sure they are truly providing value to you.